nSurely/motorpy/README.md

 # MotorPy

-MotorPy provides a simple interface to the nSurely Motor APIs.
+MotorPy provides a simple interface to the Inaza Motor APIs.

-The goal of motorpy and other nSurely libraries and SDKs are to provide a layer of abstraction above the core nSurely services.
+The goal of motorpy and other Inaza libraries and SDKs are to provide a layer of abstraction above the core Inaza services.
 By doing so, new solutions can be created in a shorter period of time as common areas such as auth, API routing and data parsing is taken care of.

 ---